 A minor's health information regulated by Health Insurance Portability and Accountability Act (HIPAA) and California Confidentiality of Medical Information Act (CMIA) can generally be shared between health and behavioral health providers for treatment and diagnosis purposes without a patient authorization.
-Health information includes mental health treatment as well as general medical information, but does not include substance use disorder treatment information in this scenario (refer to Scenario 11 - Behavioral Health Provider to Health Provider - Substance Use Disorder).
+Health information includes mental health treatment as well as general medical information, but does not include substance use disorder treatment information in this scenario (refer to Disorder).